oldmine/site-grabber/README.md

 ### Data Loaders
 This module should load data from url and return this.

-Today realized data loader which use CURL, you can create another using IDataLoader interface.
+Today realized data loader which use CURL.
+You can create another using IDataLoader interface.

 ### Page Handlers
 This module should process page, for example, extract data from page or save this.